wbruntra/sinatra_db_linux/README.md

 ```sh
 shotgun config.ru
 ```
-If everything worked, shotgun will have started a server at
+The server at
 ```sh
 http://localhost:9393
 ```
-from which you can see all the existing Model entries as well as create new ones.
+will then allow you to see all the existing Model entries as well as create new ones.